-When you’re speaking with a potential advisor, ask about their level of experience and qualifications with questions like these:
+When you’re talking with a potential advisor, ask about their level of experience and qualifications.
+To do this, you can ask questions like:

-It’s important to ask others about their experiences with the advisor you’re considering.
-You may feel a little uncomfortable at first, but it's a very common practice that both advisors and their clients are happy to help with.
+It’s a good idea to ask others about their experiences with the advisor you’re considering.
+You may feel a little uncomfortable at first.
+But, asking for referrals is a common practice that advisors and Clients are happy to help with.

-By asking the right questions, you’ll find a qualified advisor who you will feel comfortable working with.
+Asking the right questions will help you find a qualified advisor that you can feel comfortable working with.